“But you look normal!” said William

 Written on 20th Mar 2017 by Alex Lowery

-Today we have a script for conversation between two fictional characters called William and James.
+Today we have a script for a conversation between two fictional characters called William and James.
 It shows how a person with autism might take someone completely literally, & how other people can completely misunderstand through this.
 James is the one with autism.
 Note that I’m not saying every autistic person takes things as literally as James does (I myself don’t take things quite as literally) but I thought it might be something which would hopefully be funny, but also get the message across.
 I hope you enjoy!

 William: How’s it going?